opencog/atomspace/examples/pattern-matcher/README.md

 with `MapLink`.
 This somewhat resembles the filtering predicates and mapping functions found in [srfi-1](https://srfi.schemers.org/srfi-1/srfi-1.html).
-The `MapLink` is particularly intersting: it can be though of as an `UnPutLink`, to undo the effects of a `PutLink`, that is, to extract data.
+The `MapLink` is particularly interesting: it can be though of as an `UnPutLink`, to undo the effects of a `PutLink`, that is, to extract data.

 These two links are kind-of deprecated.
 They are a historical